raspibolt/raspibolt/raspibolt/raspibolt_71_monitoring.md

 $ sudo systemctl status telegraf
 ```

-This would have installed Telegraf as a service, so let's confirm this:
+This would have installed Telegraf as a service.
+Confirm by running:
 ```
 $ sudo systemctl status telegraf
 ```